South East Queensland Regional Resilience - Project update

 As councils in SEQ have a generally higher level of capacity than other councils in Queensland, the focus of the Regional Resilience work for SEQ will be to support and amplify existing efforts to build resilience by stakeholders such as councils, community groups, and environmental groups, rather than develop an entirely new regional resilience strategy.

 Acknowledgement of existing efforts, as well as identification of pathways to further enhance disaster resilience across the region, will be summarised in the State Recovery and Resilience Plan for the 2021-22 Southern Queensland Floods (currently under development).

 The key deliverable for SEQ Councils will be the development of local action plans that identify projects and initiatives that address local disaster resilience needs, demonstrate how those local needs meet the state and federal resilience policy environment, and align to funding opportunities.
 All council partners will be invited to participate in this process, which will be facilitated by QRA.

 - Lockyer Valley Regional Council

 - Redland City Council

 - Scenic Rim Regional Council

 - Somerset Regional Council

-Engagement with Councils in SEQ is due to commence in the third quarter of 2021, where our co-designed and locally-led approach will ensure that efforts to support partner councils in building disaster resilience in their local areas builds upon work to date and supports improved connections between needed actions on the ground and available funding opportunities at the state and federal levels.
+Engagement with council partners commenced in the late 2021.
+The co-designed and locally-led approach will ensure that efforts to support partner councils in building disaster resilience in their local areas builds upon work to date and supports improved connections between needed actions on the ground and available funding opportunities at the state and federal levels.